thao-ng11/fastfit/diaries/nate.md

 8/24

 We finished up the DB and created the tables for each of our microservices.
 We started making our functions for our FastAPI backend to be able to query through the database we just created.
+We also messed with Trello, applying better industry practice with standups.
 Tomorrow I am hoping to finish up the entire backend, test it all on the FastAPI website which would leave me plenty of time to get started on the frontend next week.